The Board has adopted the revised QCA Code for Corporate Governance, updated in April 2018.

-A revised QCA Code was released in April 2018.
-The Board has reviewed the revised Code and approved its adoption.
-The responsibility for ensuring compliance and accurate reporting of Corporate Governance resides with the Audit and Risk Committee (“the Committee”).
-Corporate Governance will be continually monitored and reviewed formally by the Committee annually, following publication of the report and accounts each year.
+The responsibility for ensuring compliance and accurate reporting of Corporate Governance resides with the Audit and Risk Committee (“the ARC”).
+Corporate Governance will be continually monitored and reviewed formally by the ARC annually following publication of the annual report and accounts each year.

 Compliance with each of the ten principles set out in the revised QCA Code is summarised below: